pires/kubernetes-elasticsearch-cluster/README.md

 * The [stateful](stateful) directory contains an example which deploys the data pods as a `StatefulSet`.
 These use a `volumeClaimTemplates` to provision persistent storage for each pod.

+* By default, `PROCESSORS` is set to `1`.
+This may not be enough for some deployments, especially at startup time.
+Adjust `resources.limits.cpu` and/or `livenessProbe` accordingly if required.
+Note that `resources.limits.cpu` must be an integer.

 <a id="pre-requisites">

 ## Pre-requisites